In-the-field decision making

 Male Cape May Warbler with Spruce Budworm; ISO 400; F8.0; 1/640 sec; Exposure compensation -1.
 I took a few images with this bird’s head turned the other way but then waited for the better composition with the head turn.
 Ideally I would get the beak turned enough that the hanging worm would be against the green background and not the bird’s neck – luckily the bird turned far enough.

 Male Blackburnain Warbler; ISO 400; F7.1; 1/1600 sec; Exposure compensation -1.
-While standing in the same spot this bird flipped and faced the other way, completely changing its feet position, but staying in the same spot for a nicer composition – compositional elements (bird and cedar leaves) juxtaposed.
+While standing in the same spot (with its head facing right) this bird flipped and faced the other way, completely changing its feet position, but staying in the same spot, for a nicer composition – compositional elements (bird and cedar leaves) juxtaposed.
 I saw the possibility, waited for the flip, then fired a burst when the bird’s head position was good.

 Male Cape May Warbler in Flowering Maple; ISO 320; F6.3; 1/800 sec; Exposure compensation -1/3.
 Same situation as above.
 At first the bird faced its body the other way, then flipped its feet and body.
 Upon seeing the bird arrive to this perch I moved exposure compensation from -1 to -1/3 because of the bright flowers.
 I reduced their glare somewhat in post processing.